Professor Evgeny Dobrenko

 Telephone: +44 (0)114 222 7402

 Before I joined the Department of Russian and Slavonic Studies at the University of Sheffield in January 2007 I worked in the Soviet Union (Odessa State University, Moscow State University, the Russian State University for the Humanities, Moscow), in the USA (Duke University, Stanford University, Amherst College, University of California), and in the UK at the University of Nottingham.
-I held a Stanford Humanities Centre Fellowship, a Karl Loewenstein Fellowship in Political Science and Jurisprudence at Amherst College, and a Kennan Institute of the Woodrow Wilson International Centre Fellowship.
+I held a Stanford Humanities Centre Fellowship, a Karl Loewenstein Fellowship in Political Science at Amherst College, and a Kennan Institute of the Woodrow Wilson International Centre Fellowship.
 I was a Fellow at the New York University International Centre for Advanced Studies and at the Centre for Research in the Arts, Social Sciences and Humanities at the University of Cambridge.
-I have also been a recipient of the Leverhulme Major Research Fellowship, the Guggenheim Fellowship, an AHRC Grant, and in 2012 I was awarded the Efim Etkind Prize for the best book about Russian Culture.
+I have also been a recipient of the Guggenheim Fellowship, the Leverhulme Major Research Fellowship, an AHRC Grant, EURIAS Senior Fellowship at the Institut für die Wissenschaften vom Menschen in Vienna and the Fernand Braudel Fellowship at the European University Institute in Florence.
+I have taught academic seminars and delivered public lectures in Germany, Austria, France, Italy, Holland, Belgium, Switzerland, Bulgaria, Lithuania, Russia, China, Japan, Korea, the UK, and across the United States.
+In 2012 I was awarded the Efim Etkind Prize for the best book about Russian Culture.